Family Makes Your Pie Pizza Their Choice

 Your Pie Tucker, in the Embry Hills Shopping Center on Chamblee Tucker Road, celebrated its first anniversary on Oct.
 5 with live music, special prices and other features.
 “This has turned out to be a great place to open our business,” commented Kimberly, who added, “The Embry Hills area is really growing and thriving.
 Many people who work in the businesses here like to come in for lunch and in the evenings, we get lots of families.
 We’re really proud that in one year, we’ve really become part of the community.”

 Kimberly added that she likes the fact that the national chain had Georgia roots as well as a charming family story.
 Drew and Natalie French, the couple who founded Your Pie, honeymooned in 2006 on the island of Ischia, off the coast of Naples, Italy, where Natalie had family.
 While there Drew tasted pizza superior to any he had ever had, according to the couple’s story posted online and within each store.
-Two years later, the couple opened the first Your Pie in Athens, Ga.
+Two years later, the couple opened the first Your Pie Pizza in Athens, Ga.
 Your Pie now has 70 locations in 19 states.

 “I realized that cooking on an open flame in a brick oven was the way to serve the best tasting pizza in the world, and speed was an awesome byproduct,” the posting written by Drew states.
 “In Italy, I also learned the importance of great dough, sauce, cheese and ingredients.
 Italians use smaller portions of simple ingredients that are both high-quality and fresh.”